getsolus/solus-site.github.io/content/blog/2018-08-10-summertime-solus.md

 In additional to all the above items, Peter has been hard at work on polishing and upgrading the Plasma experience on Solus.
 KDE Frameworks 5 has seen an upgrade to 5.48.0, KDE applications to 18.04.3, and Plasma to 5.13.4.

-Additionally, he's improved the out-of-the-box experience when using 3G and 4G models, so if you own either then we welcome you to **test and file bugs**.
+Additionally, he's improved the out-of-the-box experience when using 3G and 4G modems, so if you own either we welcome you to **test and file bugs**.
 Lastly, thanks to work by a community member Psi-Jack, wireless access points should now work out-of-the-box!

 ---